 - Mercury vapor bulbs can be placed a little further away from the bearded dragon due to the higher overall output

 The downside to using mercury vapor is the cost.
-These bulbs generally cost about double what many fluorescents do, but the cost outweighs the benefits.
+These bulbs generally cost about double what many fluorescents do, but the benefits outweigh the cost.

 Always provide Excellent Lighting for Your Bearded Dragon